Keto Diet Side Effects: Risks, How to Manage & Prevent Them

 Keto Diarrhea - Fact

 If your previous diet involved processed foods, sugary desserts, and alcohol, you may fall victim to keto diarrhea after the sudden diet change.
 If you’re experiencing keto diarrhea, it may simply be a symptom of the keto flu, or something more.
-If the problem persists, you may be making some keto diet mistakes that are taking its toll on your GI tract, your bile production, or your magnesium levels.
+If the problem persists, you may be making some keto diet mistakes that are taking their toll on your GI tract, your bile production, or your magnesium levels.

 Tips to combat keto diarrhea:

 • Stop cooking with industrial oils like vegetable oil, canola oil, and peanut oil.
-These highly processed oils are rich in omega 6, which can upset the stomach.
+These highly processed oils are rich in omega-6, which can upset the stomach.

 • Watch out for sugar alcohols like sorbitol and xylitol.
-They may be keto-friendly solutions that satisfy your sweet tooth, but they have laxative effects when consumed too much.
+They may be keto-friendly solutions that satisfy your sweet tooth, but they have laxative effects when consumed in too much.

 • Too much protein can cause digestive issues like diarrhea, so make sure to combine your fish and meat with a healthy side of fiber-rich veggies.